Mentone, California

 According to the United States Census Bureau, it has a total area of 6.1 sqmi; 6.1 sqmi of it is land and 0.19% is water.
-There is a good selection of housing developments (which has been slowly increasing over the past years), as well as bars, churches, and restaurants.
-California State Route 38 serves as its main street, being called Mentone Boulevard upon entering the Mentone district from Redlands on the west side, then changes to Mill Creek Road on the east side of the district.
-The road through Mentone serves as one of three gateways to the San Bernardino Mountains (especially the small community of Angelus Oaks and the mountainous city of Big Bear Lake).
+Lugonia Avenue as California State Route 38 serves as its main street, being called Mentone Boulevard upon entering Mentone from Redlands on the west side, then changes to Mill Creek Road on the east end.
+Route 38 through Mentone serves as one of three gateways to the San Bernardino Mountains.